aistabci/abci-docs/en/docs/ngc.md

 Then, you'll find:
 [https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow](https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow)

-In this page, you will see the the ``pull`` command for using TensorFlow image on Docker:
+In this page, you will see the ``pull`` command for using TensorFlow image on Docker:

 ```
 docker pull nvcr.io/nvidia/tensorflow:19.05-py2